 As with any sales process, if the buyer does not wish to participate, they can pull out at any time.

-If the property doesn’t reach the reserve price, the property is passed in and the agent begins to negotiate with any interested Party including the existing bidders.
+If the property doesn’t reach the reserve price, the property is passed in and the Agent begins to negotiate with any interested parties, including the existing bidders.

 During this stage, each time someone bids, the bidding clock resets and allows two minutes for any other bidder to make their next bid.

-Once the property is past the reserve price, a large red banner will appear announcing the property is on the market and will sell!
+Once the reserve price is met, a large red banner will appear announcing the property is on the market and will sell!

 After the clock runs out; if the property has reached reserve, it has sold to the highest bidder or if it has not met reserve it is passed in and the Agent will continue negotiations with the bidders.